 This isn’t something many women like to talk about, but it’s incredibly common.
 As estrogen levels drop, the vaginal tissue can become thinner, drier, and less elastic.
 This can cause discomfort during sex or even throughout the day.
 Many women don’t connect these symptoms with perimenopause and often assume it’s unrelated.

 One way to address this is through hormone replacement therapy (HRT), which can help replenish estrogen levels and alleviate these symptoms.
 Bioidentical HRT products, which are derived from plant sources, are designed to closely mimic the hormones your body naturally produces, making them a popular option for women seeking relief from symptoms like vaginal dryness.
+You might also consider exploring a menopause sexual wellness kit, which can offer targeted support for these concerns.

 Weight Gain Around the Midsection